utahCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Getting a Traffic Ticket in Utah

-A Traffic offense, in Utah, can be either an infraction or a Class C misdemeanor.
+A Traffic offense in Utah can be either an infraction or a Class C misdemeanor.
 An infraction carries no jail time and a maximum fine of $750, while a Class C misdemeanor carries jail time up to 90 days and a maximum fine of $750.
 Ticket fines are determined by a state-issued fine schedule which establishes a minimum base from which judges should start when deciding fines and other charges.
 Consequently, fines tend to vary from county to county for similar violations.

 Utah traffic tickets come with driving record points if the defendant is convicted.
-Utah enlists a points-based system and accruing too many points will result in a license suspension.
-Following convictions, traffic violations are reported to the Utah Driver’s License Division (DLD).
-Adults (persons over 21) who accrue 200 points with 3 years will be asked to appear for a hearing, which could lead to probation, the person being asked to take a drivers’ course or a license suspension.
+Utah enlists a points-based system and accruing too many points may result in a license suspension.
+Following convictions, traffic violations are reported to the Utah Driver's License Division (DLD).
+Adults (persons over 21) who accrue 200 points with 3 years may be asked to appear for a hearing, which could lead to probation, the person being asked to take a drivers' course or a license suspension.
 Individuals under 21 who accrue 70 points are also subject to this.
 Points for moving violations and suspensions stay on your record for 3 years.

 Generally, traffic violations are differentiated into Moving and Non-Moving Violations.
 Non-moving violations tend to occur while the vehicle is not in motion such as faulty vehicle equipment, but can also occur in moving vehicles, such as a seat belt child restraint violation.
-These types of violations are not reported to the Utah Department of Motor Vehicles (DMV), so they will not accrue points on your record.
-Moving violations refer to infractions and misdemeanors committed while the car is moving, and these will be reported to the Utah DLD and end up on your record.
+These types of violations are not reported to the Utah Department of Motor Vehicles (DMV), so they may not accrue points on your record.
+Moving violations refer to infractions and misdemeanors committed while the car is moving, and these may be reported to the Utah DLD and end up on your record.

 What to Do When You Get a Traffic Ticket in Utah?

 In Utah, when you get a traffic ticket, you are required to respond and take action on the ticket within 14 days of receiving the citation.
-Your course of action will depend on whether you choose to:
+Your course of action may depend on whether you choose to:

 • Pay the traffic ticket